nllz/IRTF-HRPC/draft-research.md

 : One of the key architectural guidelines of the Internet is the end-to-end principle in the papers by Saltzer, Reed, and Clark {{Saltzer}} {{Clark}}.
 The end-to-end principle was originally articulated as a question of where best not to put functions in a communication system.
 Yet, in the ensuing years, it has evolved to address concerns of maintaining openness, increasing reliability and robustness, and preserving the properties of user choice and ease of new service development as discussed by Blumenthal and Clark in {{Blumenthal}}; concerns that were not part of the original articulation of the end-to-end principle. {{RFC3724}}

 Federation
-: The possibility of connecting autonomous systems into a single distributed system.
+: The possibility of connecting autonomous and possibly centralized systems into single system without a central authority.

 Heterogenity
 :  The Internet is characterized by heterogeneity on many levels: devices and nodes, router scheduling algorithms and queue management mechanisms, routing protocols, levels of multiplexing, protocol versions and implementations, underlying link layers (e.g., point-to-point, multi-access links, wireless, FDDI, etc.), in the traffic mix and in the levels of congestion at different times and places.
 Moreover, as the Internet is composed of autonomous organizations and Internet service providers, each with their own separate policy concerns,there is a large heterogeneity of administrative domains and pricing structures.
 As a result, the heterogeneity principle proposed in {{RFC1958}} needs to be supported by design. {{FIArch}}